Cray-HPE/cray-product-catalog-core/README.md

 Run `gitversion -output json` to see the current version based on the checked out commit.

-Create a release by triggering the [Draft New Release](https://github.com/Cray-HPE/cray-product-catalog/actions/workflows/draft-new-release.yml) workflow with the version that will be released.

-Releases are automatically published when pull requests to the master branch are merged.

 ## Contributing

 This repo uses [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/)